 Traffic over private services access is provided with a certain level of encryption.
 For more information, see Google Cloud's virtual network encryption and authentication.

-The Cloud SQL Proxy can be configured to connect via Private IP and provides authentication via IAM credentials and end to end encryption using a rotating SSL/TLS certificate.
+The Cloud SQL Auth proxy can be configured to connect using Private IP and provides authentication using IAM credentials and end to end encryption using a rotating SSL/TLS certificate.